rbarile17/kelpie/data/README.md

 ```
 to obtain the file `data/DB100K/reasoned/entities.csv` which contains for each entity the classes to which it belongs, including the implicit ones.
 Our extensions of Kelpie rely on this file.

-The process in analogous for DBpedia50.
+The process is analogous for DBpedia50.

 For YAGO4-20 the process is different.
 Firstly, we downloaded YAGO4 [here](https://yago-knowledge.org/data/yago4/en/2020-02-24/).